pjireland/olympic-coast-treks/README.md

 ## Planning routes

-The simplest approach for planning routes is through the web interface (TODO).
+The simplest approach for planning routes is through the web interface.
+This will be deployed to the web soon.
+In the meantime, follow the frontend instructions below to serve a local instance of the frontend.

 ## Backend development